 15. Indicators of abuse and neglect

-All staff at March CE Primary are made aware of the definitions and indicators of abuse and neglect, as identified by Working Together to Safeguard Children (2018; updated 1 July 2022) and Keeping Children Safe in Education (KCSIE) 2023.
-All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-There are four categories of abuse set out in KCSIE, these are:
+All staff at The March CE Primary School are made aware of the definitions and indicators of abuse and neglect, as identified by Working Together to Safeguard Children (2023) and Keeping Children Safe in Education (KCSIE) 2024.